fmoralesc/vim-tutor-mode/README.md

 ## Credits

-Some of the materials included in the plugin are based on work from vim's maintainers of vimtutor (esp.
+Some of the materials included in the plugin are based on work from Vim's maintainers of Vimtutor (esp.
 Michael C. Pierce, Robert K. Ware and Bram Moolenaar) and in dahu's [LearnVim](https://github.com/dahu/LearnVim).